Elinor Florence, Author

 1st Troop began the battle boldly but it was quickly put out of action by a very experienced enemy force that had well-coordinated firepower.
 Our losses in life and in tanks were swift and brutal.

 After losing Lt.
 W.E.
-Ralston and Cpr.
+Ralston and Cpl.
 Barnett, the survivors of Cobra II started to look for shelter and they decided to check out a house nearby.
 When they reached the house, the entrance door opened to reveal German soldiers manning a machine gun.

 Our comrades were invited to enter.